0smic/MINI-SQL/README.md

 # MINI-SQL

-**A lightweight SQL engine built from scratch in C**
+**lightweight SQL engine built from scratch using C**

 MINI-SQL is a minimalistic SQL engine developed in C, designed to execute a subset of SQL queries.
-It serves as an educational tool for understanding the core components of a database management system (DBMS), including parsing, query execution, and data storage.

 ## Features

 - **SQL Query Parsing**: Interprets basic SQL commands such as `SELECT`, `INSERT`, `UPDATE`, and `DELETE`.
-- **Data Storage**: Utilizes flat files for storing table data.
+- **Data Storage**: Use flat files for storing table data.
 - **Command-Line Interface**: Operates through a terminal interface for executing SQL queries.
-- **Educational Tool**: Ideal for learning the inner workings of SQL engines and DBMS concepts.

 ## Installation